SverreNystad/gpt-dungeon-master/cc-srd5.md

 #### Longer Casting Times

 Certain spells (including spells cast as rituals) require more time to cast: minutes or even hours.
-When you cast a spell with a casting time longer than a single action or reaction, you must spend your action each turn casting the spell, and you must maintain your concentration while you do so (see "[Concentration](#concentration)").
+When you cast a spell with a casting time longer than a single action or reaction, you must spend your action each turn casting the spell, and you must maintain your [concentration](#concentration) while you do so.
 If your concentration is broken, the spell fails, but you don't expend a spell slot.
 If you want to try casting the spell again, you must start over.

 ### Range